Statistical Learning of Value-at-Risk and Expected Shortfall: Dynamic Initial Margin Case Study

 \subsection{Numerical Results}

-We consider a portfolio composed of $100$ interest rate swaps with randomly drawn characteristics and final maturity 10 years, assessed in the market model of \citet[Appendix B]{hierarchicalsim2021}, with $d=29$.
-The {\itshape sawtooth}-like behaviour in the paths of $(\text{IM} _t)_{t\geq 0}$ that is visible in the plots in Figure~\ref{fig:IM_all} is expected, due to the recurring cash-flows inherent to interest rate swaps \citep{AndersenPykhtinSokol17}.
-We use a multi-factor market model with $10$ short-rate processes representing $10$ economies and $9$ cross-currency rate processes.
-Given that swap coupons can depend on short-rates at previous fixing dates, we also include in the regression basis the same short-rates but observed at the latest previous fixing date, which leads in total to a dimensionality of $29$ for the state vector $X_t$ at a given time $t>0$, with $100$ time steps uniformly spread between time 0 and the final maturity of the portfolio equal to 10 years.
-Here we use $2^{22}=4194304$ simulated paths (generated in 25 seconds using the code developed in \citet[Appendix B]{hierarchicalsim2021}) for training and $2^{14}$ simulated paths, independent of the former, for evaluating the nested Monte Carlo benchmark and computing the errors.
-We leveraged the transfer learning trick used in \citet[Appendix B]{hierarchicalsim2021}, which consists in doing the training starting from the latest time-step and then proceeding backwards by reusing the solution obtained at a time-step $t_{k+1}$ as an initialization for the learning to be done at time $t_k$.
+We consider a portfolio composed of $100$ interest rate swaps with randomly drawn characteristics and final maturity 10 years, assessed in the market model of \citet*[Appendix B]{hierarchicalsim2021}, i.e.\ a multi-factor market model with $10$ short-rate processes representing $10$ economies and $9$ cross-currency rate processes.
+Given that swap coupons can depend on short-rates at previous fixing dates, we also include in the regression basis the same short-rates but observed at the latest previous fixing date, which leads in total to a dimensionality of $d=29$ for the state vector $S_t$ at a given time $t>0$, with $100$ time steps uniformly spread between time 0 and the final maturity of the portfolio equal to 10 years.
+We use $2^{22}=4194304$ simulated paths (generated in 25 seconds using the code developed in \citeN[Appendix B]{hierarchicalsim2021}) for training and $2^{14}$ simulated paths, independent of the former, for evaluating the nested Monte Carlo benchmark and computing the errors.
+We leverage the transfer learning trick used in \citet[Appendix B]{hierarchicalsim2021}, which consists in doing the training starting from the latest time-step and then proceeding backwards by reusing the solution obtained at each successive time-step $t_{k+1}$ as an initialization for the learning to be done at time $t_k$.
 This allows us to use only $16$ training epochs.
-As in the Gaussian toy-example, we use mini-batching.
-The batch size is taken to be $2^{17}=131072$ and we use a learning rate of $0.001$, and the rest of the Adam parameters are kept at their default values.
+As in the Student toy-example, we use mini-batching.
+The batch size is taken to be $2^{17}=131072$, we use a learning rate of $0.001$, and the rest of the Adam parameters are kept at their default values.

-To illustrate that the quantile learning approach allows one to learn an entire stochastic process (dynamic initial margin), we plot the mean and $5$-th/$95$-th percentiles of the learned IM process at each time-step for the different quantile learning schemes in Figure~\ref{fig:IM_all}.
+To illustrate that the quantile learning approach allows one to learn an entire stochastic process (dynamic initial margin), we plot the mean and $5$ th/$95$ th percentiles of the learned IM process at each time-step for the different quantile learning schemes in Figure~\ref{fig:IM_all}.
+At $t=0$ the IM is deterministic because there is no randomness in the model yet, at $t=10$ (last time step, i.e.\ final maturity of the portfolio) the IM vanishes because there are no later cash flows.
+The {sawtooth}-like behaviour in the paths of $(\text{IM} _t)_{t\geq 0}$ that is visible in the plots in Figure~\ref{fig:IM_all} is expected, due to the recurring cash-flows inherent to interest rate swaps \citep*{AndersenPykhtinSokol17}.